gabrielcoder247/math-magicians/README.md

 # Math Magicians

- #### This project is a the first milestone on building the Math Magicians apps
+ #### This project is  the first milestone on building the Math Magicians apps

 ![screenshot](/react-demo.png)